-She never showed me anything testifying she had made money from Nu Skin.
+She never showed me anything testifying she had made an income from Nu Skin.
 I did not want to disrespect her and our short friendship.
 I did not want to appear like I did not believe what she was telling me and offend her.

 That is how the business model works.